shahonseven/livewire-kanban-board/README.md

 ```

 As you may have noticed, both methods return a Collection. `statuses()` refers to all the different status values
-your data may have in different points of time. `records()` on the other hand, stand for the data you want to show
+your data may have in different points of time. `swimlanes()` refers to the different swimlane values your data may have.
-that could be in any of those previously defined `statuses()` collection.
+`records()` on the other hand, stand for the data you want to show that could be in any of those previously defined
+`statuses()` collection.

 To show how these two methods work together, let's discuss an example of Sales Orders and their different status
 along the sales process: Registered, Awaiting Confirmation, Confirmed, Delivered.
 Each Sales Order might be in a different